brightertiger/notes/notes/general/gen-02-decision_trees.md

     -   Averaging for Regression
 -   Out-of-bag (OOB) Error
     -   Use the non-selected rows in bagging to estimate model performance
-    -   Comparable to cross-validaiton results
+    -   Comparable to cross-validation results
 -   Proximity Matrix
     -   Use OOB observations
     -   Count the number of times each pair goes to the same terminal node